 With more naturalistic studies, it is possible to isolate ways in which confidence and certainty are utilised within the wider diagnostic process, especially as healthcare involves transitions of care between multiple clinicians and departments.
-Past work has attempted to establish a link between confidence and further seeking of patient information and tests with mixed results.
-US hospitalists with lower confidence were found to be linked to more test orders466 whilst more metacognitively aware pathologists (i.e. who tended to report confidence judgements that were closer to their true accuracy) were found to be more likely to request further tests when they were unsure366.
-Confidence has also been linked to prescribing medication, though overtreatment with unnecessary medications was found to be linked to both underconfidence722 and overconfidence32.2 Higher confidence has also been linked toreferral rates to other specialists in other departments733 and to a lower willingness to admit mistakes2929.
-One study found that whilst experienced clinicians were not more accurate in theirdiagnoses, they were more willing to change diagnoses and request more information74.4 Lower confidence has been found to result in less specific diagnoses for patients in situ75.
-Whilst past work5 on confidence has examined its role Introduction), only one included article looked at confidence in group decisions and found that a multidisciplinary panel was more confident and better calibrated than a single clinician766.
-We return to this later as a theme for future work.
+Past work has attempted to establish a link between confidence and further seeking of patient information and tests, with mixed results.
+US hospitalists with lower confidence were found to be linked to more test orders47 whilst better calibrated pathologists (i.e., who tended to report confidence judgements that were closer to their true accuracy) were found to be more likely to request further tests when they were unsure37.
+Confidence has also been linked to prescribing medication, though overtreatment with unnecessary medications has been linked to both underconfidence73 and overconfidence33.
+Higher confidence has also been linked to more referrals to specialists in other departments74 and to a lower willingness to admit mistakes30.
+One study found that whilst experienced clinicians were not more accurate in their initial diagnoses, they were more willing to change diagnoses and request more information75.
+Lower confidence has been found to result in less specific diagnoses for patients in situ76.
+Although psychology research on confidence has examined its role within groups (as discussed in the iin group decision making (see ntroduction), only one article looked at confidence in group decisions in medicine.
+This study found that a multidisciplinary panel was more confident and better calibrated than a single clinician77.

 Conceptual Model for Diagnostic Decisions

-We synthesise the included findings into a theoretical framework to illustrate how various factors distinctly impact diagnostic confidence and accuracy.
-This framework is shown below in Figure 4.
-We especially note that the framework both summarises the existing research as described here and proposes directions for future research that has been relatively untapped
+We synthesise the reviewed findings into a theoretical framework that illustrates how various factors distinctly impact diagnostic confidence and accuracy.
+This framework (Figure 4) summarises existing research and identifies opportunities for future research that have been relatively untapped by the included studies.to date.

-The model starts by mapping out the stages of the diagnostic process: beginning with the early patient presentation, followed by the gathering and subsequent interpretation of patient information (e.g. history, examinations, tests).
-This interpretation is then used to form a diagnosis of the patient, from which the clinician formulates a level of confidence in their diagnosis.
-This diagnosis is then used to guide patient treatment and care, which results in a particular outcome for the patient.
+The model starts by mapping out the stages of the diagnostic process (Figure 4, bottom panel).
+Based on initial patient presentation, clinicians gather and interpret patient information (e.g. history, examinations, tests) to inform their diagnosis of the patient’s condition.
+The clinician’s confidence in their diagnosis guides their judgment on when they have enough information to begin treatment versus whether further tests or additional information are needed.
+Once a diagnosis is reached, this guides patient treatment and care, the success of which is evident in the outcome for the patient.

-We then examine factors pertaining to the clinician that contribute to the accuracy of the diagnosis and confidence of a diagnosis.
-Past research has hinted at a distinction between medical experience (measured as years of experience) and knowledge (measured using a standardised assessment of medical ability) as they separately interact with confidence and diagnostic accuracy separately37-39.
-739This is especially pertinent given the social influence that experience/seniority can have within a group, reducing the likelihood of more junior clinicians speaking up about potential errors in the presence of more experienced clinicians77.
-We also note that knowledge7 is improved through feedback on how a patient case was handled, which in turn improves future diagnostic accuracy.
+The middle panel of Figure 4 characterises the cognitive processes of the clinician that determine the accuracy of the diagnosis and confidence with which the diagnosis is made.
+Past research suggests a distinction between medical experience (measured as years of experience) and knowledge (measured using a standardised assessment of medical ability) as they separately interact with confidence and diagnostic accuracy separately38-40.
+This is especially pertinent given the social influence that experience/seniority can have within a group, reducing the likelihood of more junior clinicians speaking up about potential errors in the presence of more experienced clinicians78.
+Knowledge is improved through feedback on how a patient case was handled and its outcome, which in turn improves future diagnostic accuracy.

-Next, we look at factors pertaining to the medical environment/context.
-In particular, we draw on findings from the literature that provide evidence for lower confidence in the face of time pressures266, interruptions to work455, busy shifts466 and complex patient cases40-4202 (either due to conflicting information or comorbidities).
+The top panel of Figure 4 highlights factors pertaining to the medical environment/context.
+In particular, we draw on findings from the literature that provide evidence for lower confidence in the face of time pressures27, interruptions to work46, busy shifts47 and complex patient cases41-43 (either due to conflicting information or comorbidities).
 We also note however that exposure to complex cases can improve medical knowledge by giving clinicians a more diverse pool of experienced cases to draw upon in the future.